adrianmrit/mom/README.md

 Besides the [common properties](#common-properties), the following properties can be defined in the task file:
 - [tasks](#tasks): The tasks defined in the file.
-- version: The version of the file.
+- version: The mayor version of the file.
 Although not used at the moment, it is required for future compatibility.
 The version can be a number or string.
-At the moment backward compatibility with version 1 was not implemented.
-Therefore, at the moment of writing this, the version should be `2`.
+At the moment of writing this, the version should be `1`.
+- [extend](#file_extend): Mom files to inherit from.

 <a name="tasks"></a>